 Rearranging the Contribution Margin Formula

-For example, if you only know the variable costs and the contribution margin percentage, you can calculate the revenue and the contribution margin using the contribution margin formula.
+For example, if you only know the variable costs and the contribution margin ratio, you can calculate the revenue and the contribution margin using the margin formula.

-The table below shows a few ways of rearranging the contribution margin formula.
+The table below shows a few ways of rearranging the contribution formula.

 |Calculate contribution margin||CM = R – VC|